-Christina Arestis is a Soloist with The Royal Ballet.
+Christina Arestis is a Soloist of The Royal Ballet.
 She trained at The Royal Ballet School and joined the Company on graduation in 1994, promoted to First Artist in 1999 and Soloist in 2003.

 Arestis was born in Glasgow and was brought up in Cyprus and the Middle East.
-She trained at the Mary Darke School of Dancing and was a Junior Associate of Scottish Ballet before joining The Royal Ballet School.
-There she created the role of the lead girl in Hart's Simple Symphony in the School's 1993 annual matinee and in 1994, her final year at the School, appeared with the Company in Symphony in C. Her roles since joining the Company have included Lady Capulet (Romeo and Juliet), Lady Elgar (Enigma Variations), Bathilde (Giselle), Madame Larina (Onegin), Hermia (The Dream), Helene Vetsera and Empress Elisabeth (Mayerling), Beautiful Tsarevna (The Firebird), Bride (Les Noces) and The Wife (The Concert).
+She trained at the Mary Darke School of Dancing and was a junior associate of Scottish Ballet before joining The Royal Ballet School.
+There she created the role of the lead girl in Matthew Hart's Simple Symphony in the School's 1993 annual matinee and in 1994, her final year at the School, danced with the Company in Symphony in C. Her roles since joining the Company have included Lady Capulet (Romeo and Juliet), Lady Elgar (Enigma Variations), Bathilde (Giselle), Madame Larina (Onegin), Hermia (The Dream), Helene Vetsera and Empress Elisabeth (Mayerling), Beautiful Tsarevna (The Firebird), Bride (Les Noces) and The Wife (The Concert).

 News and features

 13 September 2012